ajkret/nodejs-graphql-neo4j/README.md

 # Introduction

+This will enable a GraphQL server with Neo4J Community

+# Building the application

+This application requires Docker / Rancher to run.

+## Build

+Just type (For Rancher with containerd, replace **docker** by **nerdctl**:

+    docker compose build

+Then

+    docker compose up -d

+Follow instructions on how to import the schema to execute queries

 ## Exporting and Importing Data from Neo4J

 Exporting and importing data for Neo4J is turned on.
 Here's how to export to cypher file using the cypher-shell (https://neo4j.com/download-center/#cypher-shell), which can be used at New4J AuraDB load tool: